Panakkara Pillai

 Panakkara Pillai is a 1968 Indian Tamil-language film.
 It stars Jayalalithaa opposite Ravichandran with a supporting cast including Nagesh, S. N. Lakshmi and M. N. Nambiar.
 The story was written by Mahendran and has Ravichandran in a double role.
 It was a successful film on its release.

+Plot

+The family drama is a comedy of errors built around the themes of mistaken identity, wealth, and maternal affection.

 Soundtrack

 The music was composed by S. M. Subbaiah Naidu.
 Lyrics were written by Vaali.
 The song "Namadhu Arasu", in particular was very popular from this film.